efrenospino/expenses-tracker-kt/README.md

 # Expenses Tracker KT

 ExpensesTracker is an app to track expenses month by month.

-Written using Kotlin and Jetpack Compose.
-It's architecture relies in 4 major modules:
+## Tech Stack
+- Kotlin
+- Jetpack Compose
+- SQLDelight
+-

+## Modules
 - app -> config files and navigation
 - ui -> libs, composables and screens
 - domain -> use cases